ExchangeUnion/xud-wiki/SimNet-Guide.md

 xud-simnet-start
 ```

-Since `btcd` and `ltcd` need to sync the blocks of the XUD simnet when started for the first time, it could take some time until you see `Ready!`.
+Since `btcd`, `ltcd` and `geth` need to sync the blocks of the XUD simnet when started for the first time, it could take some time until you see `Ready!`.
 As long as you see the process advancing in the terminal, be patient and keep the process running.

 ### Stopping